 - The two 2MP rear cameras

-- The quality of its ultrawide camera doesn’t match the main camera
+- Quality of its ultrawide camera doesn’t match the main camera

 - Not really good for night photos